peijoy/McKeldin_Mall/README.md

 Note that .exe demo of this project can be found at https://drive.google.com/folderview?id=0B-LXXjNcVmAudkJUYkF0M3FHWHM&usp=sharing

 --- Controls --- <br />
-M to open/close menu
+M to open/close menu <br />
-R to return to the starting point
+R to return to the starting point <br />
-F to teleport to where the crosshair is aiming at
+F to teleport to where the crosshair is aiming at <br />
-WASD to move
+WASD to move <br />
-Arrow keys to adjust direction
+Arrow keys to adjust direction <br />
 Note that you can also look around with Oculus Rift

 Created by Pei-Jo Yang and Yifan Yu.
 2016.